leongrdic/wsl-alias/README.md

 ```

 ### My drives don't get automatically mounted or get unmounted
+First of all check if you have the right Windows 10 build.

 When you call `easyWSLbash` while being in a directory on a drive that's not automatically mounted in WSL, `easyWSLbash` actually tries to mount that drive before navigating to it inside the bash environment.
 This works for flash drives and network drives.

 If you always want to mount a drive, check the first question to add it to the `env.sh` file.